IndrajeetPatil/statsExpressions/README.md

 <img src="man/figures/README-t_one-1.png" width="100%" />

-## Example: Expressions for correlation analyses
+## Expressions for correlation analysis

 Let’s look at another example where we want to run correlation analysis: